 - Do light exercise.
 If you have no garden, you may choose to leave the house to exercise, but stay at least two metres away from other people.

 Do not watch the news more than twice a day.

 It doesn’t always give the full picture: bear in mind that “lots of people are well” isn’t a catchy headline.
 Constantly seeing soundbite news can just make you more anxious.

 Please do not believe everything you see on social media.
 It’s great for catching up with friends and family, but not as a source of health advice.
 And be careful about sharing advice someone emails to you.
 If you want to know the facts about coronavirus, go to Public Health England or the NHS websites.

-Please follow government guidelines
+PS: a reminder – please follow government guidelines

-Stay two metres away from people who are not in your household.
+But otherwise, please stay two metres away from people who are not in your household.
 Remember, even if you feel well, you could be carrying the virus, which means you could infect someone who is vulnerable, or who works in the NHS.